 - Under the Format Trendline option, check the box for Display Equation on Chart.

 - It enables you to see the equation of the least squared regression line on the graph.

 This is the equation using which we can predict the weight values for any given set of Height values.

 Things to Remember About Regression Analysis in Excel

-- You can change the layout of trendline under Format Trendline option in scatter plot.
+- You can change the layout of the trendline under the Format Trendline option in the scatter plot.

 - It is always recommended to have a look at residual plots while you are doing regression analysis using Data Analysis ToolPak in Excel.
 It gives you a better understanding of the spread of the actual Y values and estimated X values.

 - Simple Linear Regression in excel does not need ANOVA and Adjusted R Square to check.
-These features can be taken into consideration for Multiple Linear Regression.
-Which is beyond the scope of this article.
+These features can be considered for Multiple Linear Regression, which is beyond the scope of this article.